cyborginc/cyborg-vector-search-docs/cpp/cpp-api.md

 > This may cause queries to be slower, especially when there are many vector embeddings in the index.

 ## DeleteIndex

+> [!WARNING]
+> This action is irreversible and will erase all data associated with the index.
+Use with caution.

 ```cpp
 void DeleteIndex();